Birch Bayh: Electoral College reform

-The proposed Constitutional change with which Bayh was most closely associated in his final years in the Senate was his attempt to eliminate the Electoral College (the method of electing the President of the United States) and replace it with a popular vote in the 1960s and 1970s.
+The proposed Constitutional change with which Bayh was most closely associated in his final years in the Senate was his attempt to eliminate the United States Electoral College (the method of electing the President of the United States) and replace it with a popular vote in the 1960s and 1970s.
 One of Bayh's proposals passed the House easily but was filibustered in the Senate.
-In 1977 he introduced reform legislation into the Senate, but it never achieved the required two-thirds vote in either house of Congress.
+In 1977 he introduced reform legislation into the Senate, but it never achieved the required two-thirds vote in either chamber of the United States Congress contained in Article Five of the United States Constitution.
 In 2006, he joined the National Popular Vote Inc. coalition, which aims to effect Electoral College reform through an interstate compact.
 Bayh wrote a foreword to the book Every Vote Equal by John Koza, a co-founder of National Popular Vote.

 Prison reform for juvenile offenders

 As chairman of the Subcommittee on Juvenile Delinquency, Bayh was the author, sponsor and chief architect of the Juvenile Justice and Delinquency Prevention Act, overhauling the youth prison system, including the requirement that juvenile offenders be separated from adults.
 After chairing 1971 hearings on brutality and corruption in the youth prison system, Bayh introduced legislation in February 1972, which was signed into law in 1974.
 Besides the deinstitutionalization of noncriminal offenders, it also created the Office of Juvenile Justice and Delinquency Prevention within the Department of Justice, to ensure ongoing protections.
 The landmark legislation was reauthorized in 2002.
-During the October 3, 1977, signing ceremony for H. R. 6111, an extension of the Runaway Youth Act, President Jimmy Carter noted his discontent with Bayh not being in attendance as he had "been very instrumental in the passage of this act."
+During the October 3, 1977, signing ceremony for H. R. 6111, an extension of the Runaway and Homeless Youth Act, President Jimmy Carter noted his discontent with Bayh not being in attendance as he had "been very instrumental in the passage of this act".